-She created Moving forward, an event dedicated to contemporary choreographic creation and women choreographers, from March 25 to April 1, 2025 in Paris, with a performance evening at the Théâtre du Châtelet on March 27, 2025.
+She created Moving forward, an event dedicated to contemporary choreographic creation and women choreographers, supported by the French Ministry of Culture, the City of Paris, and the Association of National Choreographic Centers (ACCN), alongside additional cultural partners, and the kind support of Marie and Yoann Bourgeois, honorary patrons of the event.
+The first edition took place from March 25 to April 1, 2025 in Paris, with a performance evening at the Théâtre du Châtelet on March 27, 2025.

 “(…) Is heaviness truly deplorable and lightness splendid?